Walk2Zero/walk2zero/db/db-design-notes.md

 built-in maximum walking distance metric (the same could be done for cycling).

+### Miles or kilometers
+We need to decide if we are using miles or kilometers.
+The final product would let the user specify their preferred distance measurement but I think we should build the prototype with just one.
+Although we mainly use miles in the UK, I think we should build the app using km as it is easier to calculate.
+We can add in the miles option later if we have time.

 ### Further DB development
 We will probably need to add more tables to the DB as we go.
 I was thinking that the feature to be able to compare the total carbon offset to other things